Windos/windos.github.io/_posts/2018-05-13-crouton-heroimages.md

 This post has been a long time coming.
 My last one went out the day I went back to work after a couple of weeks off… and it took a while to catch back up.
-Doesn’t help that I’m also working on a couple of side projects at the time which meant this blog took a back seat for a little while.
+Doesn’t help that I’m also working on a couple of side projects at the moment which means this blog took a back seat for a little while.

-The only project I’ll mention now (and expect to hear more in the future), is [Adam Bertram’s](https://twitter.com/adbertram/) upcoming e-learning service [TechSnips](http://techsnips.io).
+The only project I’ll mention now (and expect to hear more about it in the future), is [Adam Bertram’s](https://twitter.com/adbertram/) upcoming e-learning service [TechSnips](http://techsnips.io).
 I’ve been busy recording “snips” ready for the [official